-The Board of Directors met five times and acted by unanimous written consent three times during fiscal 2003.
-All directors attended all of the meetings of the Board of Directors during fiscal 2003, and all directors attended at least 75% of the meetings of the committees on which they served during fiscal 2003.
+The Board of Directors met four times and acted by unanimous written consent five times during fiscal 2004.
+Each director attended at least 75% of the meetings of the Board of Directors and the committees on which each such director served during fiscal 2004.